ah-ma-algs/ah-ma-algs/_posts/2023-10-10-3D_facial_reconstruction_from_2D_images.md

 ## Applications
 3DMM based approaches perform facial biometrics extraction which means they can be useful for applications such as facial recognition as it extracts useful info other than just the facial landmarks.

-Assuming we need a 3D caricature drawing system, Han et al.](https://ieeexplore.ieee.org/document/8580421) proposed a sketching system that creates 3D caricature photos by first interpolating from a 2D image to 3D using a vertex wise exaggeration map then modifying the facial feature curves.
+Assuming we need a 3D caricature drawing system, Han et al.] (https://ieeexplore.ieee.org/document/8580421) proposed a sketching system that creates 3D caricature photos by first interpolating from a 2D image to 3D using a vertex wise exaggeration map then modifying the facial feature curves.
 two images are generated using the 3D generated mesh as a guide for the warping of the 2D image and also for the image enhancement as the output is always blurry, and occlusions introduced failure, and as always with all of the networks, darker skin tones are much more challenging.
-Below is an example that shows how good it can modify facial features based on a simple drawing, It can be used to modift facial features for face editing apps such as faceapp(https://www.faceapp.com/) reducing or englarging certain features such as noses, or eyes.
+Below is an example that shows how good it can modify facial features based on a simple drawing, It can be used to modify facial features for face editing apps such as faceapp (https://www.faceapp.com/) reducing or englarging certain features such as noses, or eyes.

 ![Desktop View](/assets/img/2023-10-10-3D_facial_reconstruction_from_2D_images/Caricature-shop.png){: width="640" height="363" }
 _[An example of exaggerated facial features. but they do expose its true potential.]_

 [Zhang et al.](https://arxiv.org/abs/2007.12494) on the other hand proposed an automatic landmark detection, occlusion-aware multi-view synthesis method then 3D face restoration for caricatures.
 It aims to solve depth ambiguity and occlusion loss, which it does through creating a relationship between 2D images and 3D images using a covisiblity map that stores the mask of covisible pixels for each target-source view pair to solve self-occlusion which is somewhat similar to NextFace's weightDiffuseSymmetryReg.